-Greek is taught at two levels, (1) as a first language from Pre-Reception to Prep, which is generally compulsory for all pupils of Cypriot nationality.
+Greek is taught at two levels: (1) as a first language from Pre-Reception to Prep, which is generally compulsory for all pupils of Cypriot nationality.
 Pupils must be fluent in the language to be admitted to the Native Greek Programme.
-The curriculum and textbooks are those laid down for state primary schools in Cyprus.
-(2) Non-Cypriots start less formal Greek as a Second Language, using a simpler textbook, from Infants 2 level.
+The curriculum and textbooks are those laid down for state primary schools in Cyprus (2) as a second language to all other children.

-A few children join the Key Stage 1 department with limited English.
+Many children join the Early Years department with very little English.
 The teachers are experienced in dealing with this situation and have a working knowledge of other languages to help newcomers in the initial settling-down period.
 Once immersed in a totally English-speaking environment, even the shyest child tends to be chatting happily by the end of the first term.
 Difficulties with English Language are generally of short duration.
-At Junior level pupils are expected to be proficient in English.

 We offer a caring environment catering for the social, moral and academic needs of the individual child in a bright and stimulating setting.
 We follow the Foundation Stage curriculum working to and beyond the Early Learning Goals, fostering a love of independent learning.

 Our children participate in daily Literacy (English) and Numeracy (Maths) sessions to develop reading, writing and number skills.
 The children work in small groups, sometimes in separate rooms, using a range of teaching and learning styles with lots of opportunity for play.
 The Pre-Reception class is in the care of four members of staff; one English and one Greek teacher and two teaching assistants.
 The Reception class is in the care of two members of staff, the class teacher and a teaching assistant.

 Academic progress is entirely individual.
-Some children take off fast and slow up later.
+Some children take off quickly and slow up later.
 Others are late starters but, once launched, never look back.
 Maturity is as relevant a factor as intelligence.
-We are therefore a little flexible regarding the age on entry to Reception and upon meeting with prospective children we assess each child’s readiness for learning.

-The Key Stage 1 department houses Reception, Infants 1 (Year 1) and Infants 2 (Year 2) with its own playground, amenities and Activities Room.
+The Key Stage 1 department consists of Infants 1 and Infants 2.
 The children are offered a wide and varied curriculum that is taught through a range of methods to suit individual learning styles, encouraging them to be confident and independent learners.

-The children learn their literacy skills through a range of reading schemes and the encouragement of Emergent Writing.
+The children learn their literacy skills through a range of reading schemes and the encouragement of emergent writing.
 We stress the importance of books and the joy of being a reader.
-Reading and writing is taught through the Oxford Reading Tree, New Way and Nelson schemes which teach letter sounds and basic digraphs using visual, auditory and kinaesthetic clues.
+Reading and writing is taught through the Oxford Reading Tree and Nelson schemes, which teach letter sounds and basic digraphs using visual, auditory and kinaesthetic clues.

-The Junior department consists of Junior 1 (Year 3), Junior 2 (Year 4), Junior 3 (Year 5) and Prep (Year 6).
+The Junior department consists of Junior 1, Junior 2, Junior 3 and Prep.
 The children are encouraged to develop independence and responsibility.
 Learning is exciting and creative, yet balanced and structured, with a wide range of activities to meet each child’s individual needs.

-Children have a wider range of subjects set for homework and it is more than just the nominal amount expected of key stage 1.
+Children have a wider range of subjects set for homework and it is more than just the nominal amount expected of Key Stage 1.
 Informal end of unit tests and more formal end-of-term written assessments complement continuous assessment to monitor progress.
 Indeed, children must make satisfactory progress in order to move to the next class.

-Prep is an important stepping stone from Primary to Senior School and aims to make a smooth transition to the secondary system.
-The children have a form tutor but all of their subjects are taught by specialist teachers with French being introduced as a compulsory foreign language.
-The children become more self-reliant as they have to move classrooms frequently for these specialist lessons.
-Furthermore throughout the year the children complete some projects requiring independent learning and research assisted by their teacher.
-Children have end-of-term assessments in all subject areas.
-Any child achieving satisfactory progress and results passes automatically to Form 1 (Year 7) without additional examinations.
+Prep is an important stepping stone from Primary to Senior School and the aim is to make a smooth transition to the secondary system.
+The children have a form tutor but all of their subjects are taught by specialist teachers, with French being introduced as a compulsory foreign language.
+The children become more self-reliant as they have to move classrooms frequently for these specialist lessons and formal end-of-term assessments are undertaken in all subject areas.
+Provided that a child achieves satisfactory progress and results he/she will pass automatically to Form 1 without additional examinations.